joyndash/CyberCafeManagementSystem/architecture.md

 3. view daily cash collected
 4. Assign internet

-## Database session Manager
+## Database
-This is a standalone backend system written in java that will post all the tracked information of computers from the frontends.
+This is a backend system written in MYSQL that will post all the tracked information of computers from the frontends.
 The database session manager will serve as the centre of information in the system.
 ### Features
 #### customer